Frank McCourt (executive)

 Frank H. McCourt Jr. (born August 14, 1953) is an American business executive and philanthropist.
-As of 2023, he is the executive chairman and former CEO of McCourt Global, owner of French football club Olympique Marseille and founder and executive chairman of international non-profit Project Liberty.
+As of 2023, he is the executive chairman and former CEO of McCourt Global, owner of French football club Olympique de Marseille and founder and executive chairman of international non-profit Project Liberty.
 He was the owner and chairman of the Los Angeles Dodgers and Dodger Stadium from 2004 to 2012.

 In 2004, he purchased a controlling interest in the Dodgers from Fox Entertainment Group, owned by Rupert Murdoch's News Corporation.
 Prior to purchasing the Dodgers and moving to Los Angeles, McCourt was a Boston real estate developer, whose family resided in Brookline, Massachusetts.

 In 2013, he donated $100 million to establish the McCourt School of Public Policy, the ninth school of Georgetown University.
 He made a second $100 million gift to Georgetown University in March 2021, for the express purpose of ensuring that "the McCourt School can open its doors more widely and build a pipeline of future public policy leaders that reflects the true diversity of our communities."

 In 2016, McCourt entered exclusive negotiations for the takeover of French Ligue 1 football club Olympique Marseille from Russian-born billionaire Margarita Louis-Dreyfus.
 The negotiations reached completion in October with a press conference officializing the news.

 In 2021, he founded the non-profit Project Liberty.
 The initiative has multiple components which includes the development of the Decentralized Social Networking Protocol (DSNP), the founding of the McCourt Institute with founding academic partners Georgetown University in Washington, D.C. and Sciences Po in Paris and a network of partners within the Unfinished network.

 In 2023, he transitioned from CEO of McCourt Global to executive chairman and announced Shéhérazade Semsar-de Boisséson, former POLITICO Europe CEO, as McCourt Global's CEO.

 On March 12, 2024, McCourt's first book, Our Biggest Fight: Reclaiming Liberty, Humanity and Dignity in the Digital Age, was released by Crown Publishing Group.

 In 2024, he announced plans to build a consortium to buy TikTok.
 A year later in May 2025, McCourt said that he and the consortium's other backers remained "on standby" regarding a $20 billion offer to buy the social media platform.

+McCourt is the founder and chairman of the Premier Jumping League (PJL), which launched in March 2026.
+The PJL is a show jumping competition where riders selected on merit will compete against one another in events hosted around the world, including Europe, North America, and the Middle East.
+McCourt and McCourt Global are backing the PJL's guaranteed $300 million prize pot.